-I know I am repeating myself but the original trilogy are staggering works of creative genius.
+I know I am repeating myself but the original trilogy are a work of genius.
 The story goes that George Lucas made Star Wars because he couldn’t secure the rights to Flash Gordon so he started working on his own ideas.
 I can’t imagine a world where he managed to get those rights and we don’t have Star Wars, the idea today is just too outlandish, but I imagine that at the time the idea of no Flash Gordon was too, and you can see the influences everywhere, from the blasters to the floating city.

-Or to put it another way, Star Wars introduced us to a whole new universe, Empire went on to define that universe and transition the wide-eyed hero, the feisty princess, and the plucky rogue from archetypes into fleshed out characters, and Jedi brings the story home.
+Or to put it another way, Star Wars introduced us to a whole new universe, Empire went on to define that universe and transition the wide-eyed hero, the feisty princess, and the plucky rogue from archetypes into fleshed-out characters, and Jedi brings the story home.

-There are those who wish that the lightsaber duels in the original trilogy could stand to have been more complex but for my money the duel at the end of Jedi is the best one in the entire franchise.
+There are those who wish that the lightsaber duels in the original trilogy could stand to have been more complex but for my money, the duel at the end of Jedi is the best one in the entire franchise.
 This is where we see Luke taunted by the Emperor, knowing that his father turned to the dark side and, full of self-doubt, lose his temper and lash out at Darth Vader.
-He comes right up to the edge of the abyss, looks over the edge, and then in realizing all that they have in common (as the Emperor wanted), step back and not fall in.
+He comes right up to the edge of the abyss, looks over the edge, and then in realizing all that they have in common (as the Emperor wanted), steps back and doesn’t fall in.
 This moment is a genuine pleasure to watch, and when Vader turns back to the light and kills the emperor, it is as much or more Luke’s mercy as it is his pleading that causes him to do so.